-- Grading outside of the roadway ROW not related to a TCE or ROW agreement is generally considered ineligible but can be evaluated by OCTA on a case by case basis, but must be tied to the MPAH improvement(s) and not supplant developer (or any other project obligations). - Rehabilitation (unless performed as component of capacity enhancement project) - Reconstruction (unless performed as component of capacity enhancement project) - Grade Separation Projects - Enhanced landscaping, aesthetics and gateway treatments (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape) - ROW acquisition and construction costs for improvements greater than the typical ROW width for the applicable MPAH Roadway Classification.
+- Grading outside of the roadway ROW not related to a TCE or ROW agreement. - Rehabilitation (unless performed as component of capacity enhancement project) - Reconstruction (unless performed as component of capacity enhancement project) - Grade Separation Projects - Enhanced landscaping, aesthetics and gateway treatments (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape) - ROW acquisition and construction costs for improvements greater than the typical ROW width for the applicable MPAH Roadway Classification.
 (See standard MPAH cross sections in Exhibit 7-5) Where full parcel acquisitions are necessary to meet typical ROW requirements for the MPAH classification, any excess parcels shall be disposed of in accordance with the provisions of these guidelines, State statutes as outlined in Article XIX and the California State Controllers Guidelines Relating to Gas Tax Expenditures. - Utility Betterments - Construction of new utilities